 The subsequent increase in intracranial pressure severely damages neuronal axons and severely disrupts the central nervous system.
 Typical causes of death are paralysis or disruption of various vital body functions.

 Common symptoms prior to death include severe nausea, abdominal pain, diarrhea, and intermittent seizures that appear to result from the perception of light or noise.
 Tremor, hyperexcitability, and extreme sensitivity to touch are also common.

 It should be noted that bromethalin is increasingly responsible for accidental poisonings in pets, so owners of dogs and cats who decide to employ this for poisoning a raccoon must be constantly vigilant for any of the above symptoms appearing in their own pets.

-A quick response and subsequent hospitalization can greatly increase the chance of a good outcome in case of an accidental poisoning.
+A quick response and subsequent hospitalization can greatly increase the chance of a good outcome in case of accidental poisoning.

-Administering a poison to a raccoon in typical settings is a matter of utilizing manufactured poison bait, typically appearing as a block or kibble, or poisoning a separate food item that a raccoon will be attracted to.
+Administering poison to a raccoon in typical settings is a matter of utilizing manufactured poison bait, typically appearing as a block or kibble, or poisoning a separate food item that a raccoon will be attracted to.

 Raccoons are notorious for their love of garbage, but this quirk is really owing to the fact they like highly melodious, wet or greasy foods.
 Tuna is a standout favorite and a time-honored option for creating homemade poison bait.

-Unfortunately, many other animals also love tuna, including cats, dogs, possums and others and placing this bait in such a way that will completely exclude non-target animals from accessing it may very well be difficult or impossible.
+Unfortunately, many other animals also love tuna, including cats, dogs, possums, and others, and placing this bait in such a way that will completely exclude non-target animals from accessing it may very well be difficult or impossible.